-Sodium oxalate, Sörensen,12 is of very definite composition, anhydrous and nonhygroscopic, and can be dried at 240° C without decomposition.
+Sodium oxalate, Sörensen is of very definite composition, anhydrous and nonhygroscopic, and can be dried at 240° C without decomposition.
 Owing, however, to the difficulty of purchasing sodium oxalate of requisite purity, all such material formerly used at this Bureau was purified, either by recrystallization from water or precipitation by alcohol.
-Besides insoluble matter the chief impurity is likely to be sodium carbonate, which may be detected readily by means of phenolphthalein and estimated by titration, using precautions against the presence of carbon dioxide in the water used.13 Even when the sodium oxalate has been dried at 240°C, in very accurate work the portions used for analysis should be dried at 105° C as an added precaution, since all powders tend to absorb some moisture from the air, even on occasional exposure.
-After considerable trouble and delay we have succeeded in obtaining a large amount of sodium oxalate of the requisite purity, manufactured especially for us by the Mallinckrodt Chemical Works, St. Louis, Mo., which is issued as standard sample No. 40, in bottles containing 120 and 200 grams, the fees for which are \$2 and \$3, respectively.
+Besides insoluble matter the chief impurity is likely to be sodium carbonate, which may be detected readily by means of phenolphthalein and may be estimated by titration, using precautions against the presence of carbon dioxide in the water used.
+Even when the sodium oxalate has been dried at 240° C, in very accurate work the portions used for analysis should be dried at 105° C as an added precaution, since all powders tend to absorb some moisture from the air, even on occasional exposure.
+We have succeeded in obtaining a large amount of sodium oxalate of the requisite purity, manufactured especially for us by the Mallinckrodt Chemical Works, St. Louis, Mo., which is issued as standard sample No. 40a, in bottles containing 75 grams, the fee for which is \$1.25.
 With each sample is sent a certificate stating the composition of the material and brief directions for its use.
-Recently McBride14 has investigated at this Bureau the conditions for the standardization of permanganate with sodium oxalate.
-He found that over a considerable range of conditions the variations were less than one part in a thousand, and recommended the following conditions as leading to satisfactory results:
+R. S. McBride has investigated at this Bureau the conditions for the standardization of permanganate with sodium oxalate.
+He found that over a considerable range of conditions the variations were less than one